bahrunnur/loan-billing-service/docs/design.md

 1. Get delinquency status for a loan

 ## Database Design
+The choice of database is really depending on how this service act, if it is an analytical one then it should use columnar storage like Apache Parquet.
+Other than that, an ordinary table storage like PostgreSQL is enough to provide consistency.
+And, can be tuned to Availability with eventual consistency, or Partition Tolerance with multi-node.

 ### Loan
 Data storage to record loan

+### Payments
+Data storage that record payment that has been made to a loan (referenced by: `loanID`)

+relation: 1 loan ..has.. n payments [1..n]

+### Delinquency Status
+Data storage that act as a metadata for loan delinquency status (referenced by: `loanID`)

+relation: 1 loan ..has..
+1 delinquency status [1..1]

 ## Endpoints
+The service open up some ports through gRPC, as I assume these subroutines are not accessible to the end user.
+But, it act as a microservice that sole purpose is to bookkeep the loan billing.

 ### 1. Create Loan
 Peeking at "Example 3", I assume the loan is already in `disbursed` status so a call to this only for bookkeeping